Illinois homeschool tax credit guide for parents

 • Rental fees for books required by your homeschool curriculum.

-• Rental fees for curriculum materials, such as recorded lectures or lessons on DVDs or tapes.
+• Rental fees for curriculum materials, such as recorded lectures or lessons on DVDs.

-• Lab fees for supplies, equipment, or materials needed for hands-on courses.
-If something gets mostly used up during lab activities, it usually counts.
+• Lab fees for supplies, equipment, or materials needed for hands-on courses, if the item is mostly used up during lab activities.

 • Shipping costs for getting qualified items delivered to you.